Snowkiting: 20th century

 As a child Dieter Strasilla, inspired by Otto Lilienthal, practiced gliding around Berchtesgaden.
 In the 1960s he began parapente experiments (also with his brother Udo in USA) in Germany and Switzerland, parachute-skiing in 1972.
 He later perfected a kiteskiing system using self-made paragliders and a ball-socket swivel, allowing the pilot to kitesail upwind or uphill, but also to take off into the air at will, swivelling the body around to face the right way.

-Kiteskiers began kiteskiing on many frozen lakes and fields in the US midwest and east coast.
-Lee Sedgwick and a group of kiteskiers in Erie, PA were early ice/snow kiteskiers.
+Kiteskiers began kiteskiing on many frozen lakes and fields in the US Midwest and on the East Coast.
+Lee Sedgwick and a group of kiteskiers in Erie, Pennsylvania were early ice/snow kiteskiers.
 In 1982 Wolf Beringer started developing his shortline Parawing system for skiing and sailing.
 This was used by several polar expeditions to kite-ski with sleds, sometimes covering large distances.
 Ted Dougherty began manufacturing 'foils' for kiteskiing and Steve Shapson of Force 10 Foils also began manufacturing 'foils' using two handles to easily control the kite.
 In the mid-1980s Shapson, while icesailing, took out an old two line kite and tried to ski upwind on a local frozen lake in Wisconsin.
 Shapson demonstrated the sport of 'kiteskiing' in Poland, Germany, Switzerland and Finland.
 He also used grass skis to kiteski on grassy fields.
 Early European kiteskiers were Keith Stewart and Theo Schmidt, who also were among the first to waterski with kites.
-American Cory Roeseler together with his father William developed a Kiteski system for waterskiing and began winning in windsurf races featuring high following winds, such as in the gorge of the Columbia river.
+American Cory Roeseler together with his father William developed a Kiteski system for waterskiing and began winning in windsurf races featuring high following winds, such as in the Columbia River Gorge.
 The following terms describe the sport of 'Traction Kiting' or some refer to as 'Power Kiting': Kite buggying, kite skiing, kitesurfing and kite landboarding.

 In the mid-1980s e.g. some alpine skiers used a rebridled square parachute to ski upwind on a frozen bay in Erie, PA.
 In the late 1990s small groups of French and North American riders started pushing the boundaries of modern freestyle snowkiting.
 The Semnoz crew from France began hosting events at the Col du Lautaret and other European sites where the mountainous terrain lent itself to "paragliding" down the hills.
 In North America, riders were mainly riding snow-covered lakes and fields where tricks were being done on the flat ground, jumps, rails and sliders.

 Between 15 November 1996 and 17 January 1997, Børge Ousland became the first in the world to do an unsupported solo crossing of the Antarctic, 1,864 miles from the edge of the Ronne Ice Shelf to the edge of the Ross Ice Shelf.
 The ski journey was made with kite assistance, and also holds the record for the fastest unsupported journey to the South Pole (taking just 34 days).